Summer at Aviva Studios

 With everything from storytelling and face painting to gaming, live DJs and drop-in workshops, there’s plenty to dive into – and the best part?
 Most of it is completely free.

 Got sports fans in the family?
 You’ll be on to a winner by teaming a visit to Football City, Art United with some of the summer’s sport-themed activities.
 Let them show off their skills in the 1v1 Football Challenge or design their own custom kit to take home.
 Meanwhile, gamers can jump into the EA Sports FC PlayStation tournaments – no booking required.
-Plus, on 2 August, Adidas are rolling into town with a series of skateboarding demos and workshops for anyone feeling brave and wanting to try something new.
+Plus, from 2 August, Adidas roll into town with a full, high-energy programme celebrating skate culture.
+Expect skateboarding demos and workshops, competitions and visual arts, alongside a custom-built public skate plaza – perfect for anyone feeling brave and wanting to try something new.

 Factory Spotlight: Fluff at Aviva Studios